 Small and young nonprofits will be well-served by the StartUp plan while larger organizations should use the GrowBig or GoGeek plan.
 Buy longer-term plans to save money and lock-in your low rates.

 WP Engine stands apart from cheaper WordPress-specific hosts because of its premium features.
-It has similar features to SiteGround like custom caching and good support along with these extras:
+It offers custom caching, automatic daily backups, and excellent support along with these extras:

-- Daily backups, user-triggered backups, and automated site restores are built right in and super easy to use.
+- User-triggered backups, and automated site restores are built right in and super easy to use.

 - Fast servers exclusively used for WordPress and configured accordingly.